Thursday, 16 May 2019

 The chancel has three bays.
 The east window was designed by the stained-glass artist Marion Grant and was installed in 1951 to replace an earlier window destroyed by bombing in 1942.

-The central window has an image of Christ in majesty.
-At his feet re a number of pilgrims and saints, each holding a scallop shell, the symbol of pilgrimage.
+The central window has an image of the Ascension with Christ in majesty.
+At his feet are a number of pilgrims and saints, each holding a scallop shell, the symbol of pilgrimage.
 In the centre of the group is a pelican.
 It is said the pelican pierces her own breast to feed her young, and so the pelican symbolises the sacrifice of Christ and the salvation of humanity.

 The left-hand window shows Saint George trampling down the decree of the Emperor Diocletian.
 The right-hand window depicts the Archangel Michael destroying the devil, who appears as a dragon.